niplav/site/99_klong_problems.md

 of versions of the list on the internet.

-From *P60* on, the examples in the Lisp version were the original Prolog predicates, so we added fitting examples when appropriate.
-We also terminate each one-line description of a problem with a dot '.'.
+From *P60* on, the examples in the Lisp version were the original Prolog predicates, so I added fitting examples when appropriate.
+I also terminate each one-line description of a problem with a dot '.'.

 Working with lists